MakeSchool-Tutorials/Git-GitHub-Intro/P1-Your-First-Repo/content.md

 Now we're ready to create our first repository!

 > [info]
 > The screenshots reference `Hoppy Bunny`, the first project for the games track.
-If you are on the apps track, use `MakeSchoolNotes` instead of `Hoppy Bunny`
+If you are on the apps track, use `MakeSchoolNotes` instead of `Hoppy Bunny`.

 > [action]
 > Press the `New Repository` button and select `Create local repository`.